apache/skywalking/docs/en/How-to-release.md

 ## Upload to Apache svn
 1. Use ApacheId to login `https://dist.apache.org/repos/dist/dev/incubator/skywalking/`
 1. Create folder, named by release version
-1. Upload Source code and distribution package (apache-skywalking-incubating-x.y.z-src.tar.gz, apache-skywalking-incubating-x.y.z.tar.gz, apache-skywalking-incubating-x.y.z.zip)
+1. Upload Source code package to the folder with .asc, .sha512
+    * Package name: apache-skywalking-incubating-x.y.z-src.tar.gz
+    * See Section "Build and sign the source code package" for more details
-`in svn.apache.org` with .asc, .sha512
+1. Upload distribution package to the folder with .asc, .sha512
+    * Package name: apache-skywalking-incubating-x.y.z.tar.gz, apache-skywalking-incubating-x.y.z.zip
+    * See Section "Find and download distribution in Apache Nexus Staging repositories" for more details
+    * Create .sha512 package: `shasum -a 512 file > file.sha512`
+1. Upload gpg public key, named KEY

 ## Make the internal announcements
 Send an announcement mail in dev mail list.